Skchoudhary/connect/README.md

 # Connect

-A utility that helps you to *ssh* the servers with easily.
+A utility that helps you to *ssh* the servers with ease.

 ### Steps to setup the utility